AlphaMapleSAT: An MCTS-based Cube-and-Conquer SAT Solver for Hard Combinatorial Problems: Background

-\begin{definition}[\bf Cubing solver] A cubing solver takes as an input a Boolean formula $F$ in conjunctive normal form (CNF), explores the space of different cubing trees, and outputs the most rewarding cubing tree as output. \end{definition}
+\begin{definition}[\bf Cubing solver] A cubing solver takes as an input a Boolean formula $F$ in conjunctive normal form (CNF) and explores the space of cubing trees to generate an effective set of cubes—ideally, those that minimize the total solving time when dispatched to conquering solvers. \end{definition}

-The value of lookahead heuristics is that they provide a {\it global view} of the search space of an input formula, compared to CDCL solvers that analyze the formula in a very {\it local} fashion~\cite{nejati2020cdcl}, albeit at a higher cost in terms of searching for splitting variables.
-Empirical evidence has demonstrated the effectiveness of this CnC technique in solving hard SAT problems that have not been solved by any other known technique.
-We refer the readers to the Handbook of Satisfiability~\cite{biere2021look} for an overview of CnC solvers.
+The primary value of lookahead heuristics lies in their ability to provide a \textit{global view} of the search space, in contrast to CDCL solvers that operate in a highly \textit{local} manner~\cite{nejati2020cdcl}.
+While lookahead incurs higher computational costs due to probing, it often leads to better partitions that dramatically reduce solving time.
+Empirical evidence has shown that CnC techniques can successfully solve hard SAT problems that remain unsolved by other approaches.
+For a comprehensive overview of CnC solvers and related heuristics, we refer readers to the Handbook of Satisfiability~\cite{biere2021look}.